hermanndetz/xtalsim/README.md

 ## Acknowledgements

 Development of the initial version of xtalsim by Hermann Detz and Juergen Maier at TU Wien was funded by the Austrian Science Fund (FWF): P26100-N27 and through an APART Fellowship of the Austrian Academy of Sciences.
+Recent modifications were also performed at the Central European Institute of Technology at Brno University of Technology with support by the ESF under the project CZ.02.2.69/0.0/0.0/16_027/0008371.